jpfairbanks/SemanticModels.jl/doc/src/theory.md

 $$\max_{{H}\in \mathcal{M}} expl(h^*)$$ where $expl$ is the explanatory power of a class of models $H$.
 The explanatory power is some combination of generalization, parsimony, and consistency with the fundamental principles of the field.

+This formulation is notional in the current state of the art, because models are not a well parameterized space.
+The goal of this project is to identify subspaces that can be parameterized using algebraic structures and represent those subspace symbolically so that computers can represent them and perform optimization.

 ## Analyzing scientific models as programs
 We can consider three different problems for semantic modeling